pepa65/m2m/README.md

 ## Install
 * `go install github.com/pepa65/m2m@latest`
 * The directory `~/.m2m.conf` contains all the account config files which are checked concurrently.
-  The file name is taken as the account name.
+  The file name is taken as the account name, must not start with a `.`.
 (See the `Example` file in the repo).
 * The (YAML) config files have the POP3 server config details and the Maildir location with parameters:
   - `active`: `true`/`false` - Account is active [default] or not
   - `username`: POP3 username [mandatory]